Graduate research support

 This framework articulates the support they will receive and are expected to engage with while undertaking a graduate research degree at UTS.

 The UTS Graduate Research Education Framework:

-Is monitored on a session-by-session basis through a Review of Progress (ROP);
+- Is monitored annually through a Review of Progress (ROP);

 UTS Research Office